Finite-Time Analysis of Natural Actor-Critic for POMDPs: Memory-Inference Error Tradeoff: Proof of Proposition

 \subsection{Proof of Proposition \ref{prop:filter-stability}}

 The proof will follow a similar strategy described in \cite{van2008hidden}.
 The main specific challenge in our case is incorporating the control actions into the filter stability results.
-For hidden Markov chains (HMCs) considered in \cite{van2008hidden}, due to the discrete memoryless observation channel $\Phi$, the observation $y_k$ depends only on $x_k$.
-On the other hand, in the case of POMDPs that we consider here, the controller interacts with the environment, and the data obtained from the environment is $(y_k,u_{k-1})$, where $u_k$ partially depends on the observation history.
+For hidden Markov chains (HMCs) considered in \cite{van2008hidden}, due to the discrete memoryless observation channel $\Phi$, the observation $Y_k$ depends only on $X_k$.
+On the other hand, in the case of POMDPs that we consider here, the controller interacts with the environment, and the data obtained from the environment is $(Y_k,U_{k-1})$, where $U_k$ partially depends on the observation history.
 This necessitates different conditions to establish filter stability, which we establish in this section.
+We begin with an important lemma.